Piii-thagorus/NeoVimInstallationPlaybook/roles/NvimConfiguration/README.md

 Role Name
 =========

-A brief description of the role goes here.
+The purpose of this role is to install nvim and convert it into a light weight ide

 Requirements
 ------------